-JSW Energy to Acquire Maruti Clean Coal for ₹1,410 Crore to Boost Thermal Portfolio
+JSW Energy to acquire Maruti Clean Coal for ₹1,410 crore to boost thermal portfolio

 *this image is generated using AI for illustrative purposes only.

-JSW Energy has signed a definitive agreement to acquire 100% equity shares of Maruti Clean Coal and Power Limited (MCCPL) for an enterprise value of ₹1,410 crore.
-The transaction involves the purchase of a 300 MW thermal power plant located in Chhattisgarh, which will become a wholly-owned subsidiary of the company upon completion.
+JSW Energy has signed a definitive agreement to acquire 100% equity shares of Maruti Clean Coal and Power Limited for an enterprise value of ₹1,410 crore.
+The transaction involves the purchase of a 300 MW thermal power plant located in Korba, Chhattisgarh, which will become a wholly-owned subsidiary of the company upon completion.
 This acquisition is aimed at strengthening JSW Energy's thermal portfolio and supporting its growth strategy to achieve a 30 GW capacity target by FY 2030.

 Deal Structure and Conditions